sarusso/Reyns/README.md

 The basic usage of Reyns relies on four very simple commands.

 - First, you have to build your service using `reyns build:your_service_name`.
 - Then, you can run an instance of it by simply typing `reyns run:your_service_name`.
-In this case a the name choosen for the instance is randomly generated.
+In this case a the name chosen for the instance is randomly generated.
 -  Once the service is started, you can ssh into is using `reyns ssh:your_service_name`.
 -  To turn it off, just use `reyns clean:your_service_name`.

 ## Building a service

-To build a sevice you also have to actually sun some application in it.
-To do so the sugested way is to use Supervisord.
+The first thing you probably want to do in your services is to run some applications (or daemons).
+The suggested way is to use Supervisord.
 The following Example is taken from Reyns' internal DNS:

     [program:bind]